Antti Niemi (footballer): Fulham

+Niemi signed with Fulham for a fee of around £1 million in January 2006.
 Niemi was badly hurt in a freak accident during a match against Watford on 1 January 2007 when rushing out to head the ball; he toppled over his own defender, Carlos Bocanegra, and landed on his head.
 He was taken from the field of play on a stretcher after ten minutes of treatment, but was later cleared of any spinal injury.
 He was released from hospital later that night with only ligament and muscle damage to the neck.

 He remained Fulham's first choice keeper until 1 March 2008, when, following injury, he was replaced by Kasey Keller.
 On 3 September 2008, it was announced that he had retired from professional football due to a wrist injury.

 Portsmouth

 Despite announcing his retirement from the game the previous year it was confirmed on 28 July 2009 that Antti Niemi was in talks with Portsmouth.
 On 7 August, Niemi confirmed he had signed for Portsmouth on a one-year deal as backup to David James and to work with the goalkeeping coaches.
 On 24 March 2010, he was released from his contract, without making a single appearance for Portsmouth's first team.
 It was reported that Niemi earned almost £450,000 during those eight months with Portsmouth.